 Here are our picks for best DSLR wireless lav microphones:

-Inside the film and video community, the Sennheiser G3 has a great reputation for being an affordable workhorse.
-The G3 wireless lav system has been used on countless films, television broadcasts, documentary films and feature films.
-The G3 lav mic works with DSLR cameras quite well: the kit comes with two different camera connect options.
+Inside the film and video community, the Sennheiser G3/G4 has a great reputation for being an affordable workhorse.
+The G3 wireless lav system has been used on countless films, television broadcasts, documentary films, and feature films.
+The G3 and G4 lav mics work with DSLR cameras quite well: the kit comes with two different camera connect options.
 The first one is for bigger XLR based cameras, but the second is for a standard 3.5mm (1/8th inch) DSLR audio jack.
-The G3 wireless lav very well with Canon DSLRs, Panasonic DSLRs, Sony DSLRs, Nikon DSLRS and others, and runs on standard AA batteries.
+The G3 wireless lav very well with Canon DSLRs, Panasonic DSLRs, Sony DSLRs, Nikon DSLRs, and others, and runs on standard AA batteries.

 The AVX wireless lav mic from Sennheiser is the newer, bigger brother to the G3.
 It offers a few upgrades such as a more compact receiver unit that plugs directly into XLR inputs on full size cameras (don’t worry; it also comes with an XLR to 1/8th inch adapter cable for DSLR use and a mount to attach the receiver on your DSLR camera’s shoe).
 It also has custom rechargeable batteries which can last longer than AAs (you can also get replacement batteries for the bodypack transmitter and receiver that swap out quickly– faster than AAs do if you’re in the middle of a run and gun shooting situation.
 You can also charge them with a USB micro charger battery pack).